diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 One example is the *adobe-fonts/source-han-sans* repository, which mostly contains fonts but has two Python scripts as part of the build process.
-Another example is *sajjadium/ctf-archives*, a repository that contains archives for CTF competitions, and which is part of the dataset because the predominant language in the repository is Python.
+Another example is *sajjadium/ctf-archives*, a repository that contains archives for @ctf competitions, and which is part of the dataset because the predominant language in the repository is Python.

 The reverse of this problem is that projects that might heavily use Python could